Welcome to the Computational Biology Group!

 The Computational Biology Group (CBG) is a research group embedded in the Department of Computational Biology at the University of Lausanne.
 The group consists of PhD students and postdocs and is led by Prof. Sven Bergmann.

-We develop and apply methods for the integrative analysis of large-scale biological and clinical data.
-Our goals are to improve fundamental understanding of how genetic variability affects phenotypes, to learn about underlying molecular mechanisms, and to make use of our insights to improve the diagnosis, prevention and treatment of disease whenever possible Learn more.
-We are also interested in relatively small biological systems that can be modeled quantitatively.
-Here our goal is to better understand the properties of these systems that contribute their functionality such as robustness and evolvability under changing environmental conditions Learn more.
+Our goals are to improve our fundamental understanding of how genetic variability affects phenotypes, to learn about underlying molecular mechanisms, and to make use of our insights to improve the diagnosis, prevention and treatment of disease whenever possible.
+We are also interested in relatively small biological systems that can be modelled quantitatively, our goal being to understand better the properties that contribute to their robustness and evolvability under changing environmental conditions.

 How do we work?